Ketamine has been around since the 1960s where it was used exclusively as a surgical anesthetic.

 In lower doses, the effects of ketamine resemble alcohol intoxication.
 It causes feelings of mild euphoria, as well as visual and auditory perceptual changes.
 It makes users feel as though they’re floating or operating on autopilot.
 Low doses are mildly stimulating and can make users feel more social or energetic.

 Higher doses of ketamine feel very different.
 They can make you feel withdrawn and introverted.
-People often report feeling very light and floaty and often experience intense hallucinations, blurred vision, and out of body experiences.
+People often report feeling very light and floaty and often experience intense hallucinations, blurred vision, and out-of-body experiences.

 Some describe the K-hole experience to be like “peering into the keyhole of existence.”

 A K-hole can feel both terrifying and exhilarating at the same time.
-However, most people report the experience to be much more negative than positive.

 The effects of ketamine may include: